PlayingCow61105/PlayingCow61105/README.md

 - I am fascinated by many things including the unknown
 - I play the Piano, which is my main hobby (I play around 2 hours a day, every day)
 - I also play the Drum Kit and Trombone
-- I listen to a lot of Aerosmith, Pink Floyd and Prince
+- I listen to a lot of Aerosmith, Pink Floyd and Prince, but my favourite will always be Franz Liszt
 - I love the visual and musical arts, and used to draw a lot, I especially loved working with charcoal
 - I was born on the 19th of November in 2008
 - My pronouns are He/Him